Smart Orders: Trailing Stop Loss comparison

 Altrady offers three types of Trailing Stops for Smart Order exits:

-Average Entry PriceAEP or AE or EP2 or moremove the SL to the average entry price once TP1 fillsBefore TP1 is reached, Stop loss will be at the original price.
+Average Entry Price | AEP or AE or EP | 2 or more | move the SL to the average entry price once TP1 fills | Before TP1 is reached, Stop loss will be at the original price. |

-Follow Take ProfitFTP2 or moremove the SL to the average entry price once TP1 fills.
-Continue to move the SL to TP1, TP2 TP3 etc. as more Take Profit orders are filled.Before TP1 is reached, Stop loss will be at the original price.
-For 2 TP orders, TSL:AEP and TSL:FTP are identical.
+Follow Take Profit | FTP | 2 or more | move the SL to the average entry price once TP1 fills.
+Continue to move the SL to TP1, TP2 TP3 etc. as more Take Profit orders are filled. | Before TP1 is reached, Stop loss will be at the original price.
+For 2 TP orders, TSL:EP and TSL:FTP are identical. |

-Follow PriceFP1 or moreOnce the TSL is triggered, trail the Stop Price behind the market price by a specified percentage.
-This option works in a very similar way to our standard Trailing Stop Loss order but for a Smart OrderThe Stop loss will be at the original price until TSL:FP trigger price is reached.
+Follow Price | FP | 1 or more | Once the TSL is triggered, trail the Stop Price behind the last price by the specified percentage.
+This option works in a very similar way to our standard Trailing Stop Loss order but for a Smart Order | The Stop loss will be at the original price until TSL:FP trigger price is reached. |

-Adding a TSL to your smart order
+Adding a TSL to a Smart Order

-After entering the entry details, turn on Stop Loss section of the Trading widget.
+- After entering the entry details, turn on Stop Loss section of the Trading widget.

-Select Market or Limit Stop Loss.
+- Select Market or Limit Stop Loss.

-Once a TSL is triggered, remaining entries are cancelled as these can never be filled (the SL would be executed first).
+- Once a TSL is triggered, remaining entries are cancelled as these can never be filled (the SL would be executed first).

-Where a Limit SL is chosen, the difference between the Stop and Limit Prices will be used for determining the Limit Price for the initial Stop Loss and the Trailing Stop Loss.
+- Where a Limit SL is chosen, the difference between the Stop and Limit Prices will be used for determining the Limit Price for the initial Stop Loss AND the Trailing Stop Loss.

-An initial price is entered for the Stop Loss.
+- An initial price is entered for the Stop Loss.
 If the price moves directly down from the entry, and the TSL is not triggered, then the Stop Loss will remain open in the original position.
 This provides risk protection from the outset.

 A comparison between the TSL: Follow Price and the standalone Trailing Stop Loss (found at the top of the Trading Widget).